dmachard/dmachard.github.io/content/posts/0001-dnstap-testing.md

 ---
 title: "How to enable and use the DNSTAP protocol on main dns servers"
+summary: "This post details how to enable the dnstap feature in main open source dns servers."
 date: 2020-05-23T00:00:00+01:00
 draft: false
 tags: ["dns", 'logs', 'dnstap']
 pin: true
 ---

+# How to enable and use the DNSTAP protocol on main dns servers

 This post details how to enable the dnstap feature in main open source dns servers.